footforhire/Scraper/README.md

 I envision either a shiny application hosted somewhere or an automated email to which one can subscribe, or updating a WordPress page with two or three open source article a day.

+As of 30 Apr 2020, this is a proof of concept project ONLY.
+If you would like to contribute, or if you have any ideas on how to improve this tool, please email me at marknitz@gmail.com or send me a pull request.

 # Required R packages

 RSelenium